 too plastic / ambiguous, it might make you uninspired, because that is not the

 way synths are supposed to sound, but you have to realize that this kind of sound is more malleable and

 exhibits more tolerance to be tweaked in various new ways.
 So in my book that's a huge advantage

 The XD is a perfect balance between any

 imaginable set of criteria: cost / features, tool / instrument, technical

-limitations / plasticity of the timbre, etc. IMO they again delivered a classic that will be
+limitations / plasticity of the timbre, etc. IMO Korg again managed to deliver a classic that will be

 talked about and used throughout the next decade.
 Also, this is a perfect